 Unfortunately, that's not always the case.
-But, whether the person you work for is a micromanager, has anger management problems, or just isn't very competent, you still have to make the best of the situation and get your job done.
+But, whether the person you work for is a micromanager, has anger management problems, shows favortism toward one person, is a flat-out workplace bully, or just isn't very competent, you still have to make the best of the situation and get your job done.

-To help out, we've gathered the best advice from around the web for dealing with a difficult manager.
+To help out, we've gathered the best advice from around the web for dealing with a bad boss.
 Try one or more of these tips to find some common ground with your boss—or at least stay sane until you find a new gig.

 1. Make Sure You’re Dealing With a “Bad Boss”